 The cost differences between public and private schools can be significant.
 The College Board estimates the current yearly cost of a public 4-year college at $22,1803 versus $50,770 for a 4-year private college.4

-Our 2K rule of thumb (which multiplies your child's age by $2,000) assumes the student is attending a public 4-year college using the College Board estimate: $22,180 per year for 4 years, though the college savings calculator allows you to create a customized estimate if your costs are different.
+Our 2K rule (which multiplies your child's age by $2,000) assumes the student is attending a public 4-year college using the College Board estimate: $22,180 per year for 4 years, though the college savings calculator allows you to create a customized estimate if your costs are different.

 How much of the bill do parents plan to pay?

 Findings from Fidelity Investments' 2020 College Savings Indicator Study5 also reveal that although many parents plan to pay the total cost of college and are increasingly on track, they need to start saving earlier: Fewer parents are starting to save before their child reaches the age of 2—33%, down from 37% in 2018—but are on track to meet 33% of their college funding goals.
 The good news: This important college savings indicator is up from 28% in 2018.

 “We’ve seen the percentage of costs parents intend to cover grow over the past several years, even as college costs continue to climb.
 Parents want to help minimize the burden of potential student loans,” explains Rita Assaf, vice president, Retirement and College Leadership at Fidelity Investments.
 “Despite these good intentions, fewer families today can realistically reach these lofty savings goals.”

 Any way you look at it, parents are on the hook to pay the lion’s share of college expenses.
-To keep things simple, our 2K rule of thumb methodology assumes that parents, on average, are expecting to cover 50% of college costs from savings.
+To keep things simple, our 2K rule methodology assumes that parents, on average, are expecting to cover 50% of college costs from savings.
 That’s the starting point for our college savings calculator.
 Your own situation might vary, so we’ve added the flexibility to let you input the percentage of college expenses that you expect to pay from savings.

 When will your child attend college and for how long?